GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * JPA to have and object-oriented view of the database.

     - Model classes implemented as entities will allow us to manipulate our data easily.

-* We will use the MySQL to manage our Database.

-    - We don't need advanced feature for data management that other DBMSs offer.
-    - MySQL is fast and easy to use.
-    - Free.
-    - Compatible with JDBC.

   * TLS will be used for confidential information communication. \newline